Skip to content

 MemoryContextCompiler.CompileAsync(projectId, agentName) assembles context from four layers, applied in strict priority order:

-Layer 1 (highest priority): Decisions — non-negotiable team boundaries
+Layer 1 (highest priority): Approved decisions — non-negotiable team boundaries

-Layer 2: Core context memories — agent-specific background knowledge
+Layer 2: Non-legacy core context — agent-specific background knowledge

 Layer 4 (lowest priority): Current open session focus